Your bones are, and they're paying the price.

 Boron

-One of its most interesting and surprising functions is its relationship with vitamin D, since this nutrient is a cofactor (along with magnesium and vitamin B3) so that the semi-active form of vitamin D (calcidiol) can be transformed into its active form (caltitriol), and we can currently see how vitamin D deficiency represents a problem for health in general, and in this case a serious problem for proper bone function.
+One of its most interesting and surprising functions is related to vitamin D, since this nutrient is a cofactor (along with magnesium and vitamin B3) for the semi-active form of vitamin D (calcidiol) to be transformed into its active form (caltitriol), and we can currently see how vitamin D deficiency represents a problem for health in general, and in this case a serious problem for proper bone function.

 If not enough vitamin D can be produced, calcium cannot be absorbed, and with low calcium levels, a bone problem will develop over time.

-Foods rich in this nutrient: nuts (macadamia nuts, almonds, hazelnuts), fruits (strawberries, plums, peaches, figs), vegetables (lettuce, cabbage, celery, beets), legumes, avocado, apricots, peanut butter.
+Foods rich in this nutrient: nuts (macadamia nuts, almonds, hazelnuts), fruits (strawberries, plums, peaches, figs), vegetables (lettuce, cabbage, celery, beetroot), legumes, avocado, apricots, peanut butter.

 Phosphorus

-This nutrient is vitally important for bone mineralization, and most of it is found in bone bound to calcium, so special attention should be paid to it.
+This nutrient is vital for bone mineralization, and most of it is found in bone bound to calcium, so it should be given special attention.

 How many of you or how many of your therapists have taken this mineral into account?

-I would like to see how many of the therapeutic approaches focused on demineralization have taken this vital nutrient into account.
+I would like to see how many of the therapeutic approaches focused on demineralization have taken into account the contribution of this vital nutrient.

-In addition to its direct role in bone formation, it also indirectly intervenes in the production of ATP (adenosine triphosphate).
-As you may have noticed, phosphorus molecules are important for energy production, so without sufficient amounts of this mineral, there won't be enough ATP molecules for osteoblasts to build bone.
+In addition to its direct role in bone formation, it also indirectly plays a role in the production of ATP (adenosine triphosphate), and as you may have noticed, to produce energy it is important to obtain phosphorus molecules, so without a sufficient amount of this mineral there will not be enough ATP molecules for osteoblasts to build bone.

 Foods rich in phosphorus: yogurt, cheese, meat, fish, eggs, nuts.